 A pivot-point between the idiosyncratic GS of the 1970s and the more humdrum models that came after it, the BX today offers a likeable blend of Citroen quirks and (relatively) modern usability that makes it good fun to own and great to drive.
 Diesels are robust and torquey; GTi and 16v versions are potent.

 Search for a used Citroen BX on CarGurus

 The 75 was a brogue in an era of trainers, and never quite got the recognition it deserved.
 BMW-backed build quality was excellent, though, and while the 75 wasn’t terrifically exciting to drive, it was wonderfully comfortable and well-equipped.
-Go for a creamy-smooth V6 and enjoy.
+Go for a creamy-smooth V6 and enjoy this fine modern classic.